zearp/OptiHack/README.md

 * [Transmission](https://transmissionbt.com/) - To download those Linux iso's.
 The "[nightly](https://build.transmissionbt.com/job/trunk-mac/)" builds have dark mode support.
 * [VLC](https://www.videolan.org) - Plays any media Cog can't.

 Then there's Homebrew and less known, but useful as you don't need the full Homebrew installed, Rudix.
+Not to forget MacPorts, which has some packages not found on the previous two.

 * [Homebrew](https://www.videolan.org) - The best known and most complete package manager for macOS.
 * [Rudix](https://rudix.org) - Less known, a lot less packages but they're all pre-compiled and don't require anything but the package themselves.
+* [MacPorts](https://www.macports.org) - Mostly packages needed to build stuff from source like cctools.

 ## Misc
 Geekbench 4.